 Although sugar itself is vegan, the processing may not make it so.
 Some refined sugars are filtered through bone char.
 However, this isn't the case with organic sugar.

 Ever since I went vegan several years ago, I've been buying organic cane sugar.
-The brand I typically use is listed in the recipe, although you can use any organic cane sugar.
+The brand I typically use is listed in the recipe, although you can use any organic cane sugar, including brown sugar.
 If you prefer, use maple syrup instead.

 Ingredients